 Estimating the Cash Value of Financial Assets

-I led a team of seven developers prototyping a machine learning system to predict the cash value of financial assets held by a large bank’s customers.
-Our system used the bank’s proprietary data in addition to publicly-available data on the financial assets.
-We showed how the bank could use its data to estimate the cash value of financial assets more accurately than with only publicly-available data.
+I led a team of seven developers prototyping a machine learning system to predict daily cash values for $4T of financial assets held by customers at a large bank.
+Our system used the bank’s proprietary data in addition to publicly available data on the financial assets.
+We showed the client how they could use their data to more accurately estimate the cash value of financial assets versus using only publicly available data.

 Automated Data Entry

-I was part of a team that built a series of machine learning models to automate data entry of new products for a wholesaler.
-The data entry was for a highly regulated product caterogy, where human data entry clerks had to gather multiple legally-required pieces of paperwork, search the paperwork for key pieces of information, then enter that information into a database.
+I was part of a team that built a series of machine learning models to automate new product data entry for a wholesaler with $100B+ of annual revenue.
+The data entry was for a highly regulated product category where data entry clerks had to gather multiple legally required pieces of paperwork, search the paperwork for key pieces of information, and enter the information into a database.
 We built a series of models that determined if the correct paperwork was available then extracted the key pieces of information from the paperwork.

 Energy Markets Dashboards

-As a Consultant at FIS (then Sungard), I worked with the CEO of an energy investment fund to build dashboards monitoring the daily performance of energy companies owned by the fund.
+As a Consultant at FIS (then Sungard), I worked with the CEO of an energy investment fund to build dashboards monitoring the daily performance of the fund’s energy companies.
 Working with a team of energy analysts, I created a series of Tableau dashboards built on custom metrics.
 I also advised on changes to the underlying SQL data warehouse.

 Better Workers’ Compensation Outcomes

-I was part of a team of student consultants tasked by a large American retailer to analyze their workers’ compensation data.
-Our goal was to determine best practices for getting employees back to full health.
+I was part of a team of student consultants tasked by a large American retailer to mine their workers’ compensation data to discover medical treatment choices that led to faster recovery times.

-We found a handful of decision points in the retailer’s workers’ compensation process where better decisions would produce better outcomes.
-Some of these decisions were already part of standard practices, but some were not.
-One of our discovered optimal decisions even contradicted standard industry practices.
-Additionally, we identified segments of claimants where different decisions led to different outcomes.
+We found a handful of decision points in the retailer’s workers’ compensation process where additional treatments sped up recovery.
+We also discovered new segments of claimants where identical treatments led to different outcomes.